Navigating The Newly-Wed Stage

 Make Your Own Home.

 Newlyweds should establish their home together and put their marriage relationship before their relationship with their parents.
-It is unwise to share too much information with your parents when talking about your spouse.
-Some things should remain private.
-The Bible says, “a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh” (Genesis 2:24), meaning he leaves his old family and starts a new one.
-In-law interference can destabilize any marriage.
+The Bible says, “a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh” (Genesis 2:24).

 Take Action: Discuss what new traditions and boundaries you want to set as a family.